fracpete/inetutils4j/README.md

 # inetutils4j
-Helper classes for internet related operations.
+Helper classes for internet related operations, like proxy settings and downloading files.

 ## API